Aortic valve stenosis

 Prevention

-Some possible ways to prevent aortic valve stenosis include:
+Some possible ways to prevent aortic valve stenosis are:

-• Taking steps to prevent rheumatic fever.
-See your health care provider when you have a sore throat.
+• Get a health checkup when you have a sore throat.
+Strep throat that is not treated can lead to rheumatic fever, which can damage heart valves.
 Strep throat can usually be easily treated with antibiotics.
-Untreated strep throat can develop into rheumatic fever.
 Rheumatic fever is more common in children and young adults.

-• Keeping the heart healthy.
-Talk to your health care provider about risk factors for heart disease and how to prevent or manage them.
-They include high blood pressure, obesity and high cholesterol levels.
-These risk factors may be linked to aortic valve stenosis.
+• Keep the heart healthy.
+Talk about your risk factors for heart disease with your healthcare team.
+Ask how to prevent and manage them.
+Risk factors such as high blood pressure, obesity and high cholesterol may be linked to aortic valve stenosis.

-• Taking care of the teeth and gums.
-There may be a link between infected gums (gingivitis) and infected heart tissue (endocarditis).
-Inflammation of heart tissue caused by infection can narrow arteries and worsen aortic valve stenosis.
+• Take care of the teeth and gums.
+There may be a link between infected gums, called gingivitis, and a heart infection known as endocarditis.
+Endocarditis is a risk factor for aortic valve stenosis.

 Diagnosis

-To diagnose aortic valve stenosis, your health care provider will examine you and ask questions about your symptoms and medical history.
-The provider will listen to your heart with a stethoscope to determine if you have a heart murmur related to an aortic valve condition.
+To diagnose aortic valve stenosis, a healthcare professional examines you and asks questions about your symptoms and medical history.
+The health professional listens to your heart with a stethoscope.
+If you have aortic valve stenosis, a sound called a heart murmur may be heard.

 Tests